Chart Color Schemes

 Forest Lodge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect this region.
-Notable ones are New Sydney Fish Market, Cowper Street Social Housing Development, Elger Street Social Housing, and Wentworth Park Rd, Glebe.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects that could impact the area.
+Key projects include Cowper Street Social Housing Development, Elger Street Social Housing, Wentworth Park Rd in Glebe, and Sydney Metro West - The Bays Station.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.